Oumaymabamoh/BreastCancerPrediction/README.md

 # Breast Cancer Prediction Project

 ## Overview
 This project focuses on the development of an interpretable machine learning model for predicting breast cancer malignancy.
 Leveraging a dataset rich in cell nuclei characteristics, we aim to create a model that not only achieves high accuracy but also provides insights into the decision-making process.
+The primary mission is to craft a classification model capable of predicting tumor malignancy with exceptional accuracy (F1 score > 0.95).
+More crucially, the model is designed to be interpretable, unraveling the complexities of its decision-making process.
+This transparency is not just a technical pursuit but a strategic endeavor to instill trust among non-experts and foster broader acceptance of technology in the medical domain

 ## Table of Contents
 - [Project Structure](#project-structure)